The Process (collective): Online presence

 Information about The Process was initially communicated across Usenet by its founding members, who encouraged people to upload their various media files for collaboration via anonymous FTP.
 Later, a mailing list was created, but without direct participation by Ogre or Genesis.
 The Process FTP was initially located at the address ftp.netcom.com directory pub/puppy.
 The group was then afforded its own server space and listproc at USC, by Robert Engen, with the address process.usc.edu.
 In 1995, internet efforts not involving the listproc had their own domain: process.org.
-According to Morrison, process.org went live the day the internet came online and was accessible with the original Mosaic (web browser).
+According to Morrison, process.org went live the day the World Wide Web came online and was accessible with the original Mosaic (web browser).
 Loki der Quaeler is credited with pioneering The Process' process.org web presence.
 The original process.org server was a NeXTstation stored in a closet in Vancouver, BC; the location and internet connection were provided by Blacky.

 Several gatherings of participants took place in 1997 and 1998 at primarily East Coast locations.
 During the last years of the decade, community activity dwindled and the website was eventually retired.
 Creative spin-offs and independent projects were launched around roughly the same time frame, drawing many participants in new directions and away from the collective.
 In this period, a number of original members of the Process Church contacted some of the early contributors of the collective and the Process Church members were subsequently provided with their own webspace on the Process server from March 1997 until May 2001.